 Peru has around 17 million Cuyes (guinea pigs) spread worldwide; the region that produces more is Cajamarca, followed by Cusco and other areas in the Andes.

 Cusco and Arequipa are the most popular regions in consumption, mainly thanks to tourism.
 While Cusco is famous for the baked guinea pig, Arequipa is renowned for the deep-fried guinea pig.
-Find below the most popular guinea pig recipes.

 Cuy al Horno

-Cuy al Horno (Baked Guinea pig) is one of the best guinea pig recipes, which is a traditional Peruvian dish.
+Cuy al Horno (Baked Guinea Pig) is one of the best guinea pig recipes, and it is a traditional Peruvian dish.
 This recipe calls for the guinea pig to be roasted in an oven, and it is often served with potatoes and a side of salad.
 Cuy al horno is a simple dish full of flavor and is sure to please even the pickiest of eaters.
 This recipe is worth trying if you are looking for a new and exciting way to prepare a guinea pig.
 Although you will find it in almost every tourist restaurant in the country, remember that the fresh guinea pigs are in Cusco.

 Ingredients:

-- One guinea pig (Cuy)
+• One guinea pig (cuy)

-- Tallarin al Horno (Oven Baked Fettuccine) Optional on the side
+• Tallarin al horno (Oven Baked Fettuccine) Optional on the side

 Preparation:

-Cuy: De-hair the cuy in hot water, gut, and clean it properly; you can use a tweezer to remove the remaining hair, then pat it dry.
+• Cuy: De-hair the cuy in hot water, gut, and clean it properly; you can use a tweezer to remove the remaining hair, then pat it dry.

-Baked Potatoes: Wash the potatoes properly and add salt when they are still wet, then leave them to dry
+• Baked potatoes: Wash the potatoes properly and add salt when they are still wet, then leave them to dry.

-Bake all Together: Place the cuy and the potatoes in a pan and put them in the oven for 1 hour.
+• Bake all together: Place the cuy and the potatoes in a pan and put them in the oven for 1 hour.
 You can use butter on the pan to have a crunchy experience.

-Salsa: Slices onions and wash them; slice tomatoes, add the cilantro, salt, and lemon, and mix it to taste.
+• Sauce: Slice onions and wash them; slice tomatoes, add the cilantro, salt, and lemon, and mix it to taste.

-You can serve the guinea pig with baked potatoes and salsa and add chili Rellenos or/and baked fettuccini.
+• You can serve the guinea pig with baked potatoes and salsa and add chili Rellenos or/and baked fettuccini.
 It's important to know that we usually have a whole guinea pig just for one person.
-Still, we share among three 0r four and accompany many side dishes like potatoes, chili, or even tortillas.
+Still, we share among three or four and accompany many side dishes like potatoes, chili, or even tortillas.

-Classic Inca Trail to Machu Picchu 4 days - Find out more.
+Short Inca Trail to Machu Picchu

 Cuy Chactado